-The teacher, obviously with Pete in tow, looks more like a student with each passing day in her loose-fitting, Balaam Saints track sweatshirt, navy Solow pants, and a pair of ratty Birkenstocks.
+The teacher looks more like a student with each passing day in her Balaam Saints T-shirt, navy Solow pants, and a pair of ratty Birkenstocks.
 She certainly runs around with the boys like one.

 “Gosh, the name tre vie, or three roads, originates from this area where we’re standing right now.”
 She’s next to a small shack pointing in every direction across a mass of people.
 “And, let me tell you, this used to be one of the original aqueducts of Rome.”

 “A.I.D.S., that’s wonderful, truly wonderful!”
 I mock Mrs. Weary in Ant’s ear.
 She brushes her cheek against my shoulder affectionately.